thisissoon/FM-Frontend-API/README.md

 A few pre-configured environments are provided to ease development.

 ####`production`
-Defaults to use the public address for the production FM API, can be configured through [ENV variables](#environment-variables).
+Defaults to use the public address for the production FM API, it can also be configured through [ENV variables](#environment-variables).

 `sails lift --prod` or `NODE_ENV=production sails lift`

 ####`development`
-Isolated envrionment using a local mock database for serving mock data to the FE.
+Isolated envrionment using a local mock database (sails-disk) for serving mock data to the FE.

 `sails lift`